Visitor in Transit visa

 - Marriage Visitor visa

-You need to apply for another type of Standard Visitor visa if you’re staying in the UK for more than 48 hours.
+You need to apply for a long-term Standard Visitor visa if you’re staying in the UK for more than 48 hours.

 Travel to the Channel Islands, Isle of Man or Republic of Ireland

-If you need to stay longer or pass through the UK regularly
+If you need to pass through the UK regularly

-You can also apply for a Standard Visitor visa if you need to pass through the UK in transit regularly over a longer period.
-You can stay for a maximum of 48 hours on each visit and your visa can last for:
+You can also apply for a long-term Standard Visitor visa if you need to pass through the UK in transit regularly over a longer period.
+You can stay for a maximum of 6 months on each visit and your visa can last for 2, 5 or 10 years.

 Documents you need